zzzprojects/docs/entityframework.net/pages/TBD/documentations/add-or-update.md

 ---
 PermaID: 1000050
 Title: Entity Framework AddOrUpdate - Learn How to Add or Update an Entity
-MetaDescription: Unlock the power of Entity Framework by learning what's the add or update method and how to use it.
+MetaDescription: Unlock the power of Entity Framework by learning what the add or update method is and how to use it.
-LastMod: 2023-02-18
+LastMod: 2025-06-18
 Tags: save add-or-update
 ---